life-itself/web3/claims/is-better-payments.md

 ## Evaluation: False (high confidence)

+### Subclaim 1: Crypto *cannot* fulfil the fuctions of a currency.

+Crypto assets are [not currencies](is-bitcoin-currency.md) because they cannot fulfil the definition of [money](../concepts/money.md).

+Crypto assets cannot function as a medium of exchange.
+The transaction throughput is so small that they don't work as a global system of currency - they can't process transactions fast enough.
+This is inherent to the proof-of-work process crypto assets use to verify their transactions.
+This incapacity is therefore baked in.

+ Crypto assets also do not appear to hold potential as a store of value given their extremely high price variance.
+If they were to behave as a [store of value](../concepts/store-of-value.md), they would have to abandon hypervolatility, and there is no easily identifiable economic mechanism for this to happen.

+### Subclaim 2: Crypto can provide *better* payment rails and remittance services

-Since crypto assets [cannot function as a currency](is-bitcoin-currency.md), they are not useful in building payment rails or remittance services.
+Since crypto assets cannot function as a currency, they are not useful in building payment rails or remittance services.
 Crypto assets can be used as an intermediate asset in which trades can be settled in, but this does not serve a technical of financial purpose; it simply introduces an unnecessary conversion step.

 If a person wants to send money abroad, say from US dollars to Indian rupees, they would typically use a service like MoneyGram or WesternUnion.
 These services charge a transaction fee and do a direct swap of dollars to rupees from the reserves the company holds in both currencies.

 If one postulates using a crypto asset or stablecoin as a means to do remittances then they are still faced with the *last leg problem*.
 Their relative in India still has to convert the crypto asset into the local currency to buy domestic goods and services since supermakets and stores don't accept crypto assets.
 So instead of a dollar-to-ruppee conversion we would hypothetically do a dollar-to-bitcoin-to-rupee conversion.
 This introduces [price-risk](../concepts/price-risk.md), [counterparty-risk](../concepts/counterparty-risk.md) and unnecessary conversion fees to accommodate the extraneous third exchange.
 This adds unnecessary complexity and is likely more expensive.

+In addition, if crypto were to provide *cheaper* and *faster* payment rails, it’s likely this will have been acheived not via technological advancements, but by removing safeguards.

+The costs present in most retail financial services have very little to do with the technology.
+Transaction costs associated with payments are fraud mitigation, transaction reversal, custodial services, customer service, and compliance.
+Customers want these safeguards.
+Once we add compliance back to crypto payment rails, it’s unclear that there would be any efficiency increase or cost savings.

 See industry analysts describe this proble in more depth: [Does Bitcoin/Blockchain make sense for international money transfers?](https://www.saveonsend.com/bitcoin-blockchain-money-transfer/)